Municipal Services Updates

 - If you would like to participate electronically (via Zoom) and speak during Public Participation Period, please contact the Corporate Officer at 250-655-5402 or firstname.lastname@example.org prior to 12:00 noon on the day of the meeting to register as a speaker.

 On March 26, the Minister of Public Safety and Solicitor General used the extraordinary powers of the Emergency Program Act to enable municipal bylaw officers to enforce the Provincial Health Officer’s orders.
 Town of Sidney Bylaw Officers now have the authority to ensure that local businesses are complying with provincially mandated service changes and closures.

-- Municipal Bylaw Officers are making regular visits to Sidney businesses.
-Their focus is on providing guidance based on recommendations and orders from senior levels of government and the regional and provincial health authorities.
+- Municipal Bylaw Officers are visiting Sidney businesses to provide guidance based on recommendations and orders from senior levels of government and the regional and provincial health authorities.